HOW TO BECOME AN RAF OFFICER

-Top tips: Try playing computer games in the build up to the OASC as this will allow you to improve you hand/eye co-ordination.
+Top tips: As before, try playing computer games in the build up to the OASC as this will allow you to improve your hand/eye coordination.

 Digital recall is used to assess your memory.
 A series of digits will appear on a computer screen for a period of 5 seconds.
 You must study the digits intently for the 5 seconds as it will be your task to re-enter the digits, in the correct order, once they disappear.
 The number of digits that will appear, and consequently you have to remember, will gradually increase up to 15.